anytizer/sargam-blog.lmms/README.md

 * enhanced skills on LMMS instrumentation.
 * gained more information about classical music in theories.
 * brought up a [software](#) to write SARGAM notations that can be conveted into melodious audio.
-* opened an opportunity of Raag detection for a given SARGAM.
+* opened an opportunity of raag detection for a given SARGAM.
 * collaborated with some authors.
 * gained confidence in the areas covered.